Champion female voices to help your accounting practice succeed

 The importance of innovation

-“Diverse teams are better positioned to unlock innovation that drives market growth,” reported Forbes in 2020, with those teams sharper at “nonlinear novel thinking and adaptability”.
+“Diverse teams are better positioned to unlock innovation that drives market growth,” reported Forbes, with those teams sharper at “nonlinear novel thinking and adaptability”.

 OK, that’s wordy stuff, but bringing it back down to earth for accountants is simple.